 We hope you enjoyed this.
 Why not have a look at the rest of our website?

 JILLIAN VAN TURNHOUT NÉE HASSETT is a respected children’s and human rights expert.
 She is also a former Senator in the upper house of the Irish Parliament.
 Furthermore, she is a founder of Genealogy.ie

 See her introduction on YouTube:

 Parallel to this work, Jillian has been developing her skills as a genealogist.
-She has researched her own and clients’ family history throughout Ireland, the UK, USA and Canada.
-Jillian is passionate about family history and understands the richness and fulfilment that goes with finding out about your ancestors and their lives.
+She has researched her own and clients’ family history throughout Ireland, the UK, the USA, and Canada.
+Jillian is passionate about family history and understands the richness and fulfillment that goes with finding out about your ancestors and their lives.
 She joins with other genealogists campaigning for the publication of the 1926 Census of Ireland.

 Despite the current laws in Ireland presenting a number of roadblocks, Jillian van Turnhout has broken through barriers and assisted former adoptees in tracing their roots.
 During her time in the Irish Senate, Jillian championed the right of adoptees to have their right to identity firmly established in law.